idelrich/MeteorSwift/README.md

 ### SignUp

-There are a two methods available for creating an new account.
+There are a two functions available for creating an new account.
 They are:

 ```swift
 signup(withUsername:, email:, password:, fullname:, responseCallback: ?)